Skip to Content

 Paint basement stairs black with this easy DIY project | Building Bluebird

-I started at the top of the stairwell again and applied the coating evenly.
+I started at the top of the stairs again and applied the coating evenly.

 When I got to the bottom of the stairwell, I let the topcoat dry for 30 minutes.
 I gently stepped on the recently painted stairs and applied the topcoat to the remaining stairs.